james-chege/movie-tickets-api/README.md

 ## Description
 Using the Movie API: https://www.omdbapi.com/, users can search the API for movies and select the ones they are interested in.
-- The user should be able to save their booking details as follows.
+- The user can be able to save their booking details as follows.
->booking details: tickets, owner, movie data(image of the movie, summary, name, year)
+>owner, image of the movie, summary, name, year

 ### Installing packages